top of page

 • Explore if the pond access of the building could allow development of summer swimming and a beach.

-4. With community support, bond the remaining development required.
-A small debt exclusion could be feasible here.
+6. With community support, bond the remaining development required.
+A small debt exclusion could be feasible here, and allows the community to weigh in.

 9. Communications